Ceesaxp/qr-gen/README.md

 A command line tool in Golang to generate QR codes from a variety of inputs, i.e.: text, URL, etc.

+Based on the sample app in https://github.com/skip2/go-qrcode

+What was changed:

+1. Read file an/or STDIN as input (not only text provided)
+2. Assign foreground/backgreound colors for the QR generated
+3. Check for the content length not to exceed QR limit of 4296 chars

 ## Sample use

 ```bash